-The following section of the website focuses on a number of teams and individuals that we consider to be our partners.
-We have worked closely with all these partners over an extended period of time and we consider their work to be of an excellent standard.
-We have no hesitation in endorsing any of them.
+The following section of the website focuses on teams and individuals that we consider to be our partners.
+We have worked closely with our partners for many years.
+We consider their work to be of an excellent standard.
+We happily endorse them all.

 Healthcare Quality Improvement Partnership